-This is more likely to be the case with imports.
+This is more likely to be the case with imported products.

-As a homeowner or tradesperson, you probably have no idea which type of textured coating was used prior to 1999, so you should assume it contains asbestos.
+As a consumer or tradesperson, you probably have no idea which type of textured coating was used prior to 1999, so you should assume it contains asbestos.

 Can I Tell if My Artex Ceiling Contains Asbestos Just by Looking at it?